 It sounds circular, I know.
 We think that we will trust ourselves when we feel firm in what we want.
 But the truth is, moving forward when we are somewhat tenuous about what we want is what creates the trust that is required to become firm in what we want. (<- That is a heck of sentence, so if you feel confused or annoyed, don’t worry.
 All will become clear as you get busy aligning your time.
 I pinky promise.)

 Great question!
 I have created a journal that will help you develop the skill set and habits needed to become your own personal accountability partner!
-It’s called the Aligned Time Journal and it’s brand new!
+It’s called the Aligned Time Journal, and you can get yours today.

 Amanda Crowell, PhD is a cognitive psychologist obsessed with how people make change.
 She is best known for translating cutting edge research into practical strategies that can be used right away.